 Yet, in spite of this and numerous other similar recent disasters across the UK, as the pressure for more housing has increased, local authorities have granted permission for more building to take place on flood plains, a move which may be asking for trouble but which is now backed, in the absence of any suitable alternative, by the National Planning Policy Framework.
 This, in turn, has created a policy clash.

 In his classic book, Taming the Flood, which has just been reissued, specialist ecologist Jeremy Purseglove has traced the impact of official policy in actively – albeit accidentally – encouraging the risk of flooding.
 After big floods in 1947 and 1953, the government organised a campaign to have rivers straightened and dredged in the hope that this would allow them to carry away excess water.
 That policy then coincided with farmers being given grants to drain ancient flood plains to create more space for crops.
-Purseglove argues that the combined effect was that more rain water poured into rivers which were more able to carry great surges of water.
-“Effectively, we were accumulating the threat and passing it to some point downstream.”
+Purseglove argues that the combined effect was that more rain water poured into rivers which were now more able to carry great surges of water with the clear risk that sooner or later the massed volume would break out somewhere: “Effectively, we were accumulating the threat and passing it to some point downstream.”
 It was like designing floods.

 Meanwhile, the property developers are busy.
 In Lewes, for example, in spite of its recent disaster, there are plans to build 667 new houses in locations where the risk of flooding is officially recognised as ‘high.’
 And Southern Water have refused to release its data to identify the parts of the town which are vulnerable not just to flooding but to being swamped with sewage during a flood, on the grounds that it would effect property values.